Mercury and Saturn as Kairos and Kronos

 Brutus, from Julius Caesar

 The Ancient Greeks had two different words for time – Kronos and Kairos.
 Kronos referred to the time that can be measured by the clock; it is from this that we get the terms Chronometer and Chronology, which signify the passing of time.
-The other view of time – Kairos – was quite independent of the passing of hours and minutes, and refered to the right or opportune moment to act.
+The other view of time – Kairos – was quite independent of the passing of hours and minutes, and referred to the right or opportune moment to act.
 This other view of time has not survived into the modern era.

 Perhaps the reason why Kronos has survived into the modern era and Kairos has not, is because the measurement of time is based on logic, whereas the impulse to act is intuitive.